PerAda: Parameter-Efficient Federated Learning Personalization with Generalization Guarantees: Experiments

-\textbf{Effects of pretrained models.} Starting personalization from a pretrained model, such as \fedavg model~\cite{pillutla2022federated,marfoq2022personalized}, is common in pFL, so we report the results with \fedavg pretrained model (on FL data \textit{from scratch}) for all methods on \cifar. \cref{fig:initialization} (\cref{app:ep-more-results}) shows that \name also achieves comparable personalized performance and higher generalization than baselines with \fedavg pretrained model.
-Moreover, \cref{thm:main_distill} shows that high-quality local models (enabled by good pretrained model) can further improve generalization.
-Here, we use ImageNet as an example of high-quality pretrained models, which leads to even higher personalized performance and generalization for \name.
-We defer more discussions to \cref{app:ep-more-results}.
+\textbf{Effects of pretrained models.} Starting personalization from a pretrained model, such as \fedavg global model, is commonly considered in pFL~\cite{pillutla2022federated,marfoq2022personalized}.
+Therefore, we first train a ResNet-18 global model on FL data from scratch using \fedavg and utilize it as initialization for pFL.
+Results in \cref{fig:initialization} show that \name also achieves comparable personalized performance and higher generalization than baselines with \fedavg pretrained model.
+Moreover, ImageNet-pretraining leads to better generalization than \fedavg-pretraining for \name, which echos \cref{thm:main_distill} that high-quality local models (enabled by good pretrained model) can further improve generalization.

-\textbf{Utility under differential privacy guarantees.} To further protect local data privacy, we train our method under \textit{sample-level} $(\epsilon,\delta)$ -differential privacy (DP)~\cite{dwork2014algorithmic} on \cifar with a ViT-S/16-224 model.
-Following~\cite{liu2022privacy}, we consider full client participation and perform local training with DP-SGD~\cite{abadi2016deep} for \textit{both} personalized models and the global model (see experimental details in \cref{app:ep-details}); We set $\delta=10^{-5}$ and report averaged $\epsilon$ across all clients and averaged pFL accuracy under \localtest. \cref{tab:dp} shows that (1) \namewokd (without KD) retains higher utility than full model personalization \ditto under reasonable privacy guarantees due to a smaller number of trainable parameters and the whole model is less impacted by DP noise.
+\textbf{Utility under differential privacy guarantees.} To further protect local data privacy, we train our method under \textit{sample-level} $(\epsilon,\delta)$ -differential privacy (DP)~\cite{dwork2014algorithmic} on \cifar with a ViT-S/16-224 model \footnote{As batch normalization layer in ResNet creates dependencies between samples and violates DP, we use ViT model~\cite{wu2020visual} for DP experiments.}.
+Following~\cite{liu2022privacy}, we consider full client participation and perform local training with DP-SGD~\cite{abadi2016deep} for \textit{both} personalized models and the global model (see experimental details in \cref{app:ep-details}); We set $\delta=10^{-5}$ and report averaged $\epsilon$ across all clients and averaged pFL accuracy under \localtest. \cref{tab:dp} shows that (1) \namewokd retains higher utility than full model personalization \ditto under reasonable privacy guarantees due to a smaller number of trainable parameters and the whole model is less impacted by DP noise.
 (2) KD with unlabeled \textit{public} data in \name can further improve the utility without consuming additional privacy budgets.